slave-blocker/voider/README.md

-please do contact me for critics, suggestions, questions, kudos, and even mobbing attempts are welcome.
+Please do contact me for critics, suggestions, questions, kudos, and even mobbing attempts are welcome.

-@ irc
+@ irc   **monero-pt**
-monero-pt

-special thanks to Andreas Hein
+special thanks to Andreas Hein !

-a do nation is the best nation
+a do nation is the best nation !

 **BTC** :